nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case 6: Add an Order under a Customer**

 * **Use Case**: UC06 - Add an Order under a Customer
-* **Preconditions**: There are orders displayed in the customer's list.
+* **Preconditions**: A customer's list of orders is being displayed.
 * **Guarantees**:
     * A new pending order will be added under the specified customer, if input parameters are valid.

 **MSS**

 1. User finds the customer index from the list.
-2. User adds the order by specifying the customer using the index and details of the order.
+2. User adds the order using the customer index and details of the order.
 3. SellSavvy adds the order under the customer.
-4. SellSavvy confirms the addition by displaying the newly added order's details and customer's list of orders.
+4. SellSavvy confirms the addition is successful by displaying the newly added order's details and customer's list of orders.

 Use case ends.